pawaryogesh1989/editbulktitles/bulk-edit-titles/readme.txt

 6. screenshot-6 - Save or discard the changes.

 == Changelog ==

+= 5.0.0 =
+* Compatibility changes to make it work with latest WordPress version.

 = 4.0.0 =
 * Added Configuration Menu to manage bulk edit settings.